Two of the most important concepts in the world of mathematics and nature are the Fibonacci Sequence and the Golden Ratio.

 --------

-Learn more about the sinking of the Mignonette and the legal ethics of cannibalism on this episode of Everything Everywhere Daily.
+Learn more about how the Soviets got the bomb on this Episode of Everything Everywhere Daily.

 Sponsors